ComScore

 • Time Commitment: 30 minutes

-• Why We Love It: vegetarian, make ahead, special occasion–worthy
+• Why I Love It: vegetarian, make ahead, special occasion-worthy

-Spread it out on a big platter for everyone to serve themselves and it’ll wow everyone at your next backyard bash.
+Spread it out on a big platter for your guests to serve themselves and it'll wow everyone at your next backyard bash, guaranteed.
 (Peaches are special like that.)
+Nectarines or plums would be fine substitutes, if you'd prefer.

 46. Grilled Cheese Crostini